byteful/byteful/README.md

-# <p align="center"> Hello! 👋 I'm Rudra Patel. </p>
+# <p align="center"> Hello! 👋 I'm Rudra. </p>

-I am a full-time student and an experienced Java developer.
+I am a full-time student and an experienced software engineer.
 I go by byteful on the Internet.

-- 🔭 I am actively maintaining [modl.gg](https://github.com/modl-gg) projects and [Flux](https://github.com/byteful/Flux).
+- 🔭 I am actively maintaining [modl.gg](https://github.com/modl-gg) projects and [mctest.io](https://github.com/mctest-io).
-- 💬 I am open to talk about Java, Minecraft, P5.js games, and/or web backends (Svelte, SvelteKit).
+- 💬 I am open to talk about Java, Minecraft, P5.js games, backends, and mobile/web apps.
 - 📫 You can contact me on Discord @ byteful.
 - 😄 I go by he/him.
 - ⚡ I like computers 💻, martial arts 🥋, robotics 🤖, and soccer ⚽.
+- 🇺🇸 I live in Kentucky (eastern timezone).

 ---